Geography Success Map

 Run for a leadership position in a campus group.

 Interested in teaching?
-Consider applying for a Teaching Assistant (TA) position or to lead LEAP Workshops as a Peer Facilitator.
+Consider applying for a Teaching Assistant (TA) position.

 Apply for over 200 scholarship and bursary awards.

 Visit the Career Development Centre for help with tactical job searches, including using social media, information interview, fine-tuning your résumé and cover letter, and practicing interview skills.